Fedje Vessel Traffic Service Centre: History

 The need for a vessel traffic service arose with the construction of the bases and refineries at Mongstad and Sture.
 This created a situation with 2,500 annual shiploads of oil combined with 20,000 annual ships in other traffic.
 The national authorities approved the center in 1990, allowing construction to start in June 1991.
-This included construction of three radars, one on Fedje, one at Vikingneset on the Gulen island of Byrknesøyna, and one on Marøy.
+This included construction of three radars, one on the island of Fedje, one at Vikingneset on the island of Byrknesøyna in Gulen Municipality, and one on Marøy.
 Fedje VTS cost 31 million Norwegian krone and was funded entirely by the operators of the bases, Statoil and Norsk Hydro.

 The facility opened on 1 September 1992, as the second VTS in Norway.
 The establishment created twelve new jobs.
 Starting in September 1994 a trial service for using helicopters to fly the pilots to larger ships was introduced.
 To facilitate this, Fedje Municipality established a heliport on the island.
 The same year the VTS was given the responsibility for administrating the seas around three oil platforms—Statfjord, Gullfaks and Troll.

 Originally Fedje was responsible for its own pilot dispatching.
 In 2002 the Coastal Administration carried out a centralization of the dispatching and relocated it to the newly established Kvitsøy Vessel Traffic Service Centre.
 However, Fedje VTS retained an around-the-clock two-man staff.
 A major accident took place within the jurisdiction of the center on 12 January 2007, when the Cypriot cargo vessel MV Server went aground on the south side of Fedje.
 Fedje received 40 million kroner in 2009 to upgrade its computer and radar equipment.
 Unlike other investments and operating costs, these were paid for directly by the state instead of through shipping fees.

 Trials started in 2013 with the VTS also supervising the access to Bergen from the south.
 In particular Vatlestraumen and Hjelteskjæret were critical points where multiple sea lanes meet.
 Due to surplus working capacity amongst the two people on duty, this could be carried out without additional cost.
 The boathouse underwent a major upgrade in 2014, receiving a dormitory section and a new workshop.
 The same year a new computer system was installed along with upgrades to the radars.
 This allows for additional accuracy and better integrates multi-source real-time data.
 Should the Stad Ship Tunnel be completed, traffic organization through the tunnel will be handled by Fedje VTS.